- Shortlisted for the Beverly Cleary Children’s Choice Award

-- “Jessica Scott Kerrin’s Martin Bridge: Ready for Takeoff is a pitch-perfect chapter book that confronts its hero with three very real-world ethical dilemmas every elementary student will recognize.”
-School Library Journal, June, 2006.
+- School Library Journal: “Jessica Scott Kerrin’s Martin Bridge: Ready for Takeoff is a pitch-perfect chapter book that confronts its hero with three very real-world ethical dilemmas every elementary student will recognize.”

-- “Slice-of-life incidents, presented in three short stand alone chapters, ring with truth and familiarity because Martin is no cookie-cutter elementary school boy.
+- Horn Book: “Slice-of-life incidents, presented in three short stand-alone chapters, ring with truth and familiarity because Martin is no cookie-cutter elementary school boy.
 A warm rich story for new chapter-book readers, who will be more than ready for Martin Bridge.”
-Horn Book, June 1, 2005.

-- “The everyday worlds of school, home and clubs offer Martin Bridge several opportunities for growth, and his responses are on target for a third grader.
+- School Library Journal: “The everyday worlds of school, home and clubs offer Martin Bridge several opportunities for growth, and his responses are on target for a third grader.
 Kerrin relates the episodes in a straightforward way that incorporates rich language.”
-School Library Journal, May 1, 2005.

-- “In Martin Bridge: Ready for Takeoff!, independent readers found a sympathetic and completely likeable character whose elementary school trials and tribulations were relayed with warmth and humor.
+- Horn Book: “In Martin Bridge: Ready for Takeoff!, independent readers found a sympathetic and completely likeable character whose elementary school trials and tribulations were relayed with warmth and humor.
 Martin’s second outing provides more of what made the first book work so beautifully.
 Martin Bridge is worth looking out for.”
-Horn Book, December 1, 2005.